 Alternatively, just follow the orders from the guv’nor below.

 Bring: Bucket for slopping out.

 Strangeways.
-The very name is enough to send a frisson of fear down the spine of the most hardened souls.
+The very name enough to send a frisson of fear down the spine of the most hardened felons.

 Even Ian Brown, ex-Stone Roses, was briefly incarcerated within in 1998.
 No, not for inflicting his tuneless drone and inane lyrics on humanity but for getting into a strop on an aeroplane.
 60 days.
 So what was it like in Strangeways, Ian?
 “Dirty.
 The food was like dog food.”
 He’s out now.

 Ian Brady was sent here for stealing from Smithfield Market, where he worked in the late 1950s.
 John Robson Walby (alias Gwynne Owen Evans), was hanged at Strangeways on August 13, 1964 – the last person in England to suffer this punishment.
 (No, it wasn’t Ruth Ellis).